 If you’ve been wondering how to start a profitable blog then I’m here to help you out.
-There are several reasons why starting a profitable blog is a great idea, even now in 2020 when “blogging is saturated” and “social media is better” is the wave.
-Even now in the new 2020 where pandemic is a lifestyle and work as we know it is changing.
+There are several reasons why starting a profitable blog is a great idea, even now when “blogging is saturated” and “social media is better” according to everyone.

 Blogging can be a great tool to earn income online, start a business or attract customers to an existing business, like an e-shop or brick and mortar store.